 Below left: JOHN MOSELEY & SON 54 BROAD ST. LONDON.
 Photo by Hans Brunner Right: unmarked, photo from ebay 2017.
 Both are Slater mitre planes.

 Samuel Tyzack & Son Railway Arch 345 Old Street.
 Large Tyzack sign on the right is mounted on the iron railway bridge crossing Old St. Picture was taken circa 1920, just before 345 Old St. was remodeled.
 Photo from tysack.net.

 GEORGE BUCK tool supplier to the piano trade as well as others.

 George Buck ad in “Modern Practical Joinery” by George Ellis, 1908.
 They offered bow drills, planes, tuning, voicing, and regulating tools to the piano trade.
 In planes, they carried the revered Norris line, but they put their own attractive mark on their tool merchandise.
 George Buck has carried other infill plane makes during their long tenure in business, including Towell, Spiers, Holland, Slater, and Miller.
-I have a signed George Buck tuning hammer with a previous mark filed off, quite probably R. Reynolds, who provided Buck with most of his specialized piano tools.

 George Buck was one of several businesses run by various family members of the Buck clan: